-Level Three- Disciplinary Infractions (severe/dangerous incidents) -
+Level Three- Disciplinary Infractions (severe/dangerous incidents) - community should disciplinary problems persist.
+Suspensions may be in-school or out-of-school.

 The student is referred to the Assistant Director and/or Director.
 Parents are called for a meeting with the Director, Assistant Director, Teacher(s), and Counselor.
 The meeting is documented.
 The student may be invited to join the meeting to agree on future actions.